JingLi001/DisasterResponse/README.md

 # Disaster Response Pipeline
 ## Project Description
-The project is to analyze disaster data from [Figure Eight](https://www.figure-eight.com/)
+The project is to analyze disaster data from [Figure Eight](https://www.figure-eight.com/) to build